In this article:

 - Tax Accountant: Prepare and file tax returns for individuals and businesses, ensuring compliance with tax laws and regulations.
 Tax accountants analyze financial information, calculate tax liabilities, and identify potential deductions and credits.

-- Tax Auditor: Examine financial records and tax returns to ensure compliance with tax laws and regulations.
-Tax auditors may work for government agencies, such as the IRS, or within internal audit departments of businesses.
+- Auditor: Review financial records and tax filings to check for accuracy and compliance with tax regulations.
+Tax auditors may work for government agencies or private firms, identifying errors or fraudulent activity in tax filings.